CPT Code for Pain Management - Pain Management billing services

 CMS: Medicare and Medicaid Services

-CMS provides useful information like the Medicare physician fee schedule, which lists CPT code reimbursement rates.
+CMS provides valuable information, such as the Medicare physician fee schedule, which lists CPT code reimbursement rates.
 CMS-Medicare physician fee Schedule.

 The American Academy of Pain Medicine

-Educational materials, seminars, and coding updates are available from AAPM for pain management.
+Educational materials, seminars, and coding updates for pain management are available from AAPM.
 Coding and billing resources from AAPM.

 American Association of Professional Coders (AAPC)